 This Caramel Apple Pie Fudge is caramel apples meets apple pie.
 A fantastic Fall dessert mash-up or anytime during the year!

 They also have a gift and snack shack, of course.
-This year Paul and Trevor returned home with a little container of candy Lego bricks.
+This year they returned home with a little container of candy Lego bricks.
 Edible Lego bricks…they stack and everything.
 Pretty neat.
-In Paul’s other hand was fudge.
+In my husband’s other hand was fudge.
 Caramel Apple Pie Fudge.
 I about died at first contact.

 Spot on.
 This Caramel Apple Pie Fudge tastes just like if a caramel apple and apple pie got married.
 And absolutely amazing.